 The tooth and surrounding tissues tend to heal more quickly when they are not being used.
-Avoid chewing on the tooth to prevent added soreness or the risk of cracking the tooth.
-Chew on the opposite side, away from the treated tooth should be until your general dentist has properly restored the tooth.
+To prevent added soreness and reduce the risk of cracking the tooth, avoid chewing on the affected tooth until your general dentist has properly restored the tooth.

-For this reason you should follow ONE of the analgesic regimens listed BEFORE the anesthetic wears off:
+For this reason you should follow ONE of the analgesic regimens listed BEFORE the local anesthetic wears off:

-1-2 tablets of Ibuprofen 200 mg (Advil, Motrin, etc.) 3-4 times a day as needed for discomfort.
+2-3 tablets of Ibuprofen 200 mg (Advil, Motrin, etc.) 3-4 times a day as needed for discomfort.
 Do Not exceed 16 tablets in 24 hours.

-1-2 tablets of Acetaminophen 325 mg.
+2-3 tablets of Acetaminophen 325 mg.
 Regular strength (Tylenol) 3-4 times a day as needed for discomfort.
 Do Not exceed 12 tablets in 24 hours.

 If prescription pain medication or oral sedation medication has been prescribed, follow the directions as indicated.
 Driving, making important decisions, operating machinery and drinking alcohol should be avoided.

 Rinsing with warm salt water for the next 2-3 days will help alleviate some soreness associated with treatment.
 Use one teaspoon of table salt dissolved in a glass of warm water and hold a mouthful near the tooth for one-half minute.
 This may be used once an hour.